 When equity funds diversify and invest in companies panning across all capitalizations, it is multi-cap funds.
 It invests in stocks of companies of multiple capitalization sizes in varying proportions.
 However, they must allocate a minimum of 25% of assets in each cap.

 This is a recently launched fund and people often confuse Flexi-cap and multi-cap funds.
-Although both funds have one thing in common that they invest in stocks of all capital sizes, there is a difference in the ratio of asset allocation.
+Although both funds have one thing in common they invest in stocks of all capital sizes, there is a difference in the ratio of asset allocation.
 As mentioned above, multi-cap funds have to invest at least 25% of the corpus in large, medium, and small caps.
 In Flexi-cap funds, as it is suggestive, the asset allocation to each market cap is flexible without any restrictions.
-In Flexi-cap funds, 65% of the corpus is invested in equity.
+In Flexi-cap funds, fund managers invest about 65% of the corpus in equity.
 Flexi-cap has no mandate as such of multi-cap and has the freedom to invest in each cap in any proportion.

 Investment Strategy based Categorization

 Fund managers follow different tricks and strategies to pick the stocks to garner the optimum returns.
 They either follow the top-down strategy or the bottom-up strategy.
-In the former, top-performing sectors for any type of equity funds are selected first, and then the stocks within that sector are selected.
-In bottoms up, well-researched stocks that are either performing well or show potential are selected first.
-Right stocks are given preference irrespective of the sector the company belongs to.
+In the former, fund managers first select the top-performing sectors for a type of equity fund and then select the best stocks within that sector.
+In bottoms up, they select the well-researched stocks that are either performing well or show potential.
+They give preference to the right stocks irrespective of the sector the company belongs to.

 Other than these two strategies of stock picking, equity funds can be classified into the following types as per the investment methodology of fund managers:

 Some company stocks may show consistent growth by performing well in the market or even outperforming the benchmarks.
 They have a proven track record of profitability and look promising to continue to do so in the future.
-When fund managers choose such equities that have been growing and are likely to sustain, it is known as growth funds.
+When fund managers choose such equities that have been growing and are likely to sustain, they are called growth funds.

 When fund managers pick up those stocks that may not be performing well as of now but have great potential, such equity funds are value funds.
 They are named Value Funds as the stocks in which the fund money is invested are yet to realize their true value.
 They will gradually grow and come to their real and right market price.